PlaceholderAPI-SL/PlaceholderAPI/README.md

 [![releaseImg]][release] ![APIversionImg]

 # Information
-PlaceholderAPI is a plugin for Exiled servers that allows server owners to display information from various plugins with a uniform format.
+PlaceholderAPI is a plugin for Exiled servers that allows server owners to display information inside CommandInterpolation, Commands, Nicknames, PlayerInfo, Hints and various plugins with a uniform format.

 Support for specific plugins are provided either by the plugin itself or through expansions.
 The expansions may be downloaded in-game through the PAPI Expansion Cloud.